 “Hi, swordswoman!” the smith called.
 Abby stopped and turned in the falling rain.

 “Wrecker, ‘tis called, of old Thassilon!”

 “You do know it!”
 Abby moved to return.
-Savah waved a hand in an impatient gesture of dismissal.
+Savah waved a hand in an impatient gesture.

 “Nay.
 See your man!”
-The smith turned away and disappeared past the forge and into the shop as an end to it.
+The smith turned away and disappeared past the forge and into the shop.
 Abby watched her go, then stepped back into the muddy road and looked to the west, but hesitated.
 Then she looked east and headed that way.
 She wanted to seek the sage, but in the company of her friends.
 She made for the White Deer Inn.